Why place

 React's context is global by default and silent on SSR mismatches.
 Capabilities are typed, scoped, and SSR-aware out of the box.

-import { defineCapability } from '@place/capability'
+import { defineCapability } from '@place-ts/capability'

 export const NoteStoreCap = defineCapability<NoteStore>('NoteStore', {